knowii-oss/knowii/README.md

 There are a number of scripts to handle/ease DB migrations:

-- To prepare a migration, run `pnpm run db:migration:prepare`
+- To prepare a migration, run `npm run db:migration:prepare`
-- To deploy a migration locally, run `pnpm run db:migration:deploy`
+- To deploy a migration locally, run `npm run db:migration:deploy`
-- To deploy a migration to production, run `pnpm run db:migration:deploy:prod`
+- To deploy a migration to production, run `npm run db:migration:deploy:prod`
-- To check the migration status locally, run `pnpm run db:migration:status`
+- To check the migration status locally, run `npm run db:migration:status`
-- To check the migration status in production, run `pnpm run db:migration:status:prod`
+- To check the migration status in production, run `npm run db:migration:status:prod`
-- To validate the DB schema locally, run `pnpm run db:schema:validate`
+- To validate the DB schema locally, run `npm run db:schema:validate`
-- To validate the DB schema in prod, run `pnpm run db:schema:validate:prod`
+- To validate the DB schema in prod, run `npm run db:schema:validate:prod`

 Note that the `:prod` commands should be used primarily from the CI/CD environment, not from your development machine